-Running too far, too fast, and too long speeds progress 'to finish line of life'November 29th, 2012 in Health /
+Running too far, too fast, and too long speeds progress 'to finish line of life'November 29, 2012 in Medicine & Health / Health

 Vigorous exercise is good for health, but only if it's limited to a maximum daily dose of between 30 and 50 minutes, say researchers in an editorial published online in Heart.